Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 Morris College All-Sports Camp

 Minor 2: Horseback Riding

 CJ grinned mischievously, mounting one of his own ‘Cowboys Purple’ signs up across the hall.
-“I’d tell ya all about them, but the Legends are not something to be shared in such loose atmosphere,” CJ whispered.
+“I’d tell ya all about them, but the Legends are not something to be shared loosely,” CJ whispered.
 “Tonight, prepare your kids –– you know — build up the suspense, turn out the lights and all.
 I’ll come by and let you see how it’s done.
 Then, the fun is all yours.
-You can even make up your own legend if a kid asks some stupid question you don’t feel deserves an honest answer.”
+You can even make up your own legend if a kid asks some dumb question you don’t feel deserves an honest answer.”

 Brandon’s thoughts wandered to the week ahead.
-Babysitting nine seventh-graders from morning to night…will it be as bad as some say it can be?
+Babysitting nine seventh-graders from morning to night…would it be as bad as some said it can be?